 Mattel's Toy Clash 2023 Competition Winner "Puppy Pantry" Foam-core Model

 I pitched this model in a classic television advert style, similar to that of a "Shark Tank" pitch.
-Ultimately, our team not only met the criteria of the challenge, but did so in the best way!
+Ultimately, our team not only met the criteria of the challenge, but did so in a winning way!

 Scaled Animatronic Mechanism Models